 “We’re looking into whether this could be creating problems for consumers and the businesses that want to reach people through their phones,” he said.

-The CMA is calling for users or businesses to contribute to its study and emphasizes that it is soliciting the views of developers in particular.
+The CMA calls for users or businesses to contribute to its study and emphasizes that it solicits the views of developers in particular.
 The closing date for submissions is July 26.